My Computing Power

 Raspberry Pi(s)

-Any gadget man worth his salt these days must have at least one Raspberry Pi - well this is my 2nd one - my Mum has the 1st.
+Any gadget man worth his salt these days must have at least one Raspberry Pi - pictured is one of my original B models.

 The Server [locutus]